endoflife-date/endoflife.date/products/fortios.md

 ---

-> [FortiOS][fortios] is Fortinet's operating system used in their hardware, such as the Fortigate
+> [FortiOS][fortios] is Fortinet's operating system used in their hardware, such as the FortiGate
 > firewall and switches.
 It is based on Linux.

 Fortinet offers the following major lifecycle milestones: